MultiplatformKickstarter/website/content/faq/_index.md

 You get access to the full source code.
 You can use the components as is in your project, or use as a base to your own components.

+**How often are new features added?**

+New features are added constantly.
+Our goal is to provide you with every single pattern found in all mobile apps, so there are a lot of ideas and releases planned.
+New features are posted on [Twitter](https://twitter.com/mpkickstarter) as soon as they are available.
+We also send a monthly update [via email](https://multiplatformkickstarter.substack.com/) to notify you.